microsoft/MCW-Enterprise-class-networking/WDS/Whiteboard design session trainer guide - Enterprise-class networking in Azure.md

 -   Implementing an enterprise-class configuration within an Azure Virtual Network to support a 3-tier application.
 Components of this solution include:

-    -   Multiple Virtual Networks.
+    -   Multiple Virtual Networks

-    -   Six subnets, including a gateway, perimeter, web tier, business tier, data tier, and management subnet.
+    -   Six subnets, including a gateway, perimeter, web tier, business tier, data tier, and management subnet

-    -   Two NGFWs configured in an HA pair providing hybrid connectivity support and internal firewall capabilities internal to the Azure VNet and any paired VNets.
+    -   Two NGFWs configured in an HA pair providing hybrid connectivity support and internal firewall capabilities internal to the Azure VNet and any paired VNets

-    -   Five route tables associated with their corresponding subnets, each with specific user defined routes configured.
+    -   Five route tables associated with their corresponding subnets, each with specific user defined routes configured

-    -   Five Network Security Groups associated with their respective subnets, each with specific allow/deny rules configured.
+    -   Five Network Security Groups associated with their respective subnets, each with specific allow/deny rules configured

-    -   Three internal Azure Load Balancers to direct load to the primary NGFW and to the servers in each application tier.
+    -   Three internal Azure Load Balancers to direct load to the primary NGFW and to the servers in each application tier

     -   One application gateway to load-balancer and provide Layer-7 (WAG and WAF) protection to the Web tier

-    -   Configuration of Virtual Network Service endpoints to further secure access to PaaS services such as storage and Azure SQL.
+    -   Configuration of Virtual Network Service endpoints to further secure access to PaaS services such as storage and Azure SQL

 -   Implement a WAF in order to inspect and protect incoming traffic

       -   Application G will be used

-      -   Azure Web App will be configured as backend back-end pool member of Application G.
+      -   Azure Web App will be configured as backend back-end pool member of Application G

     -   To ensure end users will hit the App Gw, a CNAME record can be used to point to the public endpoint of the application gateway

-    -   To create the alias, it needs Public IP Address and DNS name attached to the App Gw.
+    -   To create the alias, it needs Public IP Address and DNS name attached to the App Gw

 ### Solutions for Cloud web app deployment